MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Scope.md

         if (this.num > num) { // The "this" keyword is used to access *instance variables* in the event of a conflict

-            //this.num is defined, instance var
+            //this.num is the instance var
             return this.num;

         } else if (num > this.num) {

-            //num is defined, method var
+            //num is the method var
             return num;

         }